-Blast: Are certain genres more difficult to create videos for than others?
+Blast Magazine: Are certain genres of film more difficult to create videos for?

 Signore: Drama is slightly tougher, but comedy is the hardest.
 We are joking on a joke, so it has to have a strong hook and plot line.

-Blast: Is there a specific video that has been the most difficult to create?
+Blast Magazine: What video has been the most difficult for you to create?